 The proportion of adult patients in 1-year controlled trials of QSYMIA reporting one or more adverse reactions related to mood and sleep disorders was 15% and 21% with QSYMIA 7.5 mg/46 mg and 15 mg/92 mg, respectively, compared to 10% with placebo.
 These events were further categorized into sleep disorders, anxiety, and depression.
 Reports of sleep disorders were typically characterized as insomnia and occurred in 8.1% and 11% of patients treated with QSYMIA 7.5 mg/46 mg and 15 mg/92 mg, respectively, compared to 5.8% of patients treated with placebo.
-Reports of anxiety occurred in 4.8% and 7.9% of patients treated with QSYMIA 7.5 mg/46 mg and 15 mg/92 mg, respectively.
+Reports of anxiety occurred in 4.8% and 7.9% of patients treated with QSYMIA 7.5 mg/46 mg and 15 mg/92 mg, respectively, compared to 2.6% of patients treated with placebo.
 Reports of depression/mood problems occurred in 3.8% and 7.6% of patients treated with QSYMIA 7.5 mg/46 mg and 15 mg/92 mg, respectively, compared to 3.4% of patients treated with placebo.
 Mood and sleep disorder adverse reactions occurred in patients with and without a history of depression.

-In a pediatric clinical trial, higher proportions of QSYMIA-treated patients reported one or more adverse reactions related to mood (e.g., depression, anxiety) and sleep disorders (e.g., insomnia) compared to placebo-treated patients (See Table 4).
+In a pediatric clinical trial, higher proportions of QSYMIA-treated patients reported one or more adverse reactions related to mood (e.g., depression, anxiety) and sleep disorders (e.g., insomnia) compared to placebotreated patients (see Table 2).